 Integrate.io provides full support for SFTP and lets you integrate FTPS with some analytics platforms for data analysis, making it the template for ETL workflows.
 Send and receive files to and from flat file databases, relational databases, data warehouses, database management systems, data lakes, and business intelligence tools without worrying about field names, delimiters, or other data markup issues.

 Integrate.io requires no code or data engineering, making file transfers and data formatting a piece of cake.
-Whether you want to use SFTP, FTPS, or another transfer protocol, reach out to Integrate.io and learn about our 14-day demo.
+Whether you want to use SFTP, FTPS, or another transfer protocol, reach out to Integrate.io to learn about our 14-day free trial options.